CyberGrandChallenge/Event-FAQ/event_faq.md

 Scheduled for December 2, 2014.

+Q5: I'm having trouble decrypting the scored event challenge bundle.
+What OS should I use?

+A5: The first scored event challenge bundle should be decrypted on the DECREE VM per A4.

 Q4: What is the decryption key to the first scored event challenge bundle?

 A4: The key is: who at the best knows in the end the triumph of high achievement and who at the worst fails while daring greatly